FindChimneySweepers logoFindChimneySweepers

 What the logs do

-The logs contain chemical catalysts that, when burned, produce vapors that partially break down Stage 2 hardened creosote, converting it to something closer to Stage 1 flaky creosote.
+The logs contain chemical catalysts that, when burned, produce vapors that partially break down 2nd stage hardened creosote, converting it to something closer to 1st stage flaky creosote.
 The treated creosote is easier to brush away during the next sweep.

 What the logs don't do